Kraftland/portable/README.md

 To manually execute programs instead of following the `launchTarget` config, start portable with argument `--actions debug-shell`.
 This will open a bash prompt and gives you full control of the sandbox environment.

 If the sandbox is already running, then _debug-shell_ is not usable.
-Instead you may want to use `--actions inspect`.
-This utilizes nsenter to enter the sandbox's user, mount and other namespaces respectively.
-This does now exactly mimic a portable sandbox environment, but useful if you want to poke around while the app is running.

 # Repository mirror
 This repository is available @ [Codeberg](https://codeberg.org/Kimiblock/portable) due to AUR packaging for Chinese users.